 At some point in time, you’re going to allow your kids to jump free from the nest and go it alone.
 That’s probably not an idea you’re cherishing, but in reality, it’s your entire point as a parent.
 Your job is to ensure they are ready for the world outside of your house, which means at some point, you have to loosen your grip.
 Here are some of the most successful parenting methods for raising an independent child.

 So You Need To Find A Way To Cope

 Part of your coping strategy is going to be about seeing the positives.
 The first sign your child doesn’t need you so much anymore can be heartbreaking, signaling the end of their dependent babyhood and the start of their own life and future.
 There is almost always a feel of rejection that accompanies the sensation, when in reality, it’s a good thing.
 If your kids are beginning to be determined they can deal with something by themselves, it’s a sign you have done your job right.
-You have equipped them with the confidence to trust their instincts and go with their own ideas.
+You have filled your child with confidence, and taught him or her to trust their instincts and go with their own ideas.

 It doesn’t stop it hurting, but it should mitigate the feeling somewhat.

 They Do Still Need You